hasanirtiza/Pedestron/README.md

 # **Updates**
 * [NEW] **Ported testing of Mask-Guided Attention Network for Occluded Pedestrian Detection (MGAN).
 (ICCV'19), into Pedestron along with pretrained model**
 * [NEW] **Added a pre-trained model for generic person detection**
-* [NEW] **Pedestron now supports genenral person and pedestrian detection in crowded scenarios.
+* [NEW] **Pedestron now supports general person and pedestrian detection in crowded scenarios.
 Pre-trained model along with evaluation script on CrowdHuman benchmark is added**

 ### YouTube demo